15.11.2018 • 3 minutes

-According to most cognitive scientists, performing even two relatively complex mental tasks at once is practically impossible for the average person, unless one of them has been completely automatised through practice.
-What people usually do when they think they are multitasking is actually task switching, or alternating between tasks over short periods of time, which causes a loss in efficiency.
+For most people, performing two relatively complex mental tasks at once is practically impossible, unless one of them has been completely automated through practice.
+“Hold on a second”, I can hear you thinking, “I multitask on a daily basis.”
+You might think you are, but you are actually task switching, that is alternating between tasks over short periods of time.
+Unlike multitasking, task switching causes a loss in efficiency.

-Lastly, avoid multitasking if the task to be completed is particularly challenging, or if its quality is important.
-Focusing solely on such tasks is the most efficient way to ensure they are completed correctly.
+Finally, avoid multitasking if the tasks are particularly challenging or if their quality is important.
+Focusing on every complex task individually is the most efficient and effective way to complete them.

 Content drawn from “The Science of Learning — What Every Teacher Should Know”, EdX: https://www.edx.org

 Content Editor @Wooclap.
 I love to write, learn, write about learning, and learn about writing.
 And hit readers with puns they don't see coming.
 You know, sucker puns.

 A monthly summary of our product updates and our latest published content, directly in your inbox.